 - You want to use it as your main purse too

-I find the best of all diaper bags are versatile and easily change from crossbody to tote and to rucksack.
+I find the best diaper bag is versatile and easily change from crossbody to tote and to rucksack.

 Our selection of the best diaper bags for travel